 Friends.
 FRIENDS.
 This book was marvelous.
 I didn’t have a lot of expectations going into it.
 The description really interested me and I read a review about how Asha was a little like Aelin form TOG, but still her own complete character.
 Let me just say, that if you like Aelin, then you’re gonna like Asha because she’s amazing.

 She’s definitely making it to my top favorite strong female leads I’ve read.
-LIke shooting to the top tier I think.
+Like shooting to the top tier I think.
 Let me tell you why I loved her so much.
 She had really wonderful growth that I could see little by little which was so exciting.

 Asha is confident in her skills as a hunter, but she’s also incredibly hard on herself and doesn’t hold a high opinion of herself.
-That contrast made her likable because she wasn’t weak, but she also didn’t think she was undetectable which I appreciated.
+That contrast made her likable because she wasn’t weak, but she also didn’t think she was invincible which I appreciated.
 She was a wonderfully complicated and complex character that I fully enjoyed following.

 This book is completely unique, but it also reminded me of some stories that I absolutely loved.
 Not because they’re similar but because they created heartfelt, strong, and complex characters that had me following them to the edge of the world.